javierarce/glitchub/README.md

 *Then copy the string to your clipboard.*

-10. Create a new Github repo with a `README.me` file (or any other file, it's important that the project is not empty)
+10. Create a new GitHub repo with a `README.me` file (or any other file, it's important that the project is not empty).
-11. Go to the `deploy keys` section of the settings page of your project.
+11. Go to the `deploy keys` section of the settings page of your GitHub project.
-12. Click on `Add deploy key` and add the SSH key you generated in the previous step in the key field and 'glitch.com' in the title field.
+12. Click on `Add deploy key` and add the SSH key you generated in the step #8; add `glitch.com` in the title field.
 13. Check the `Allow write access` box too.
-14. Now open the `webhooks` section and add a new webhook:
+14. Now open the `webhooks` section and add a new webhook (replacing `PROJECT_NAME` with your actual project name):

 ```html
 Payload URL: https://PROJECT_NAME.glitch.me/git
 Content type: application/json
 Secret: use the SECRET you set up in your glitch project
 ```
-*The rest of the defaults are ok.*
+*The rest of the defaults are OK.*

-15. Go back to your Glitch project and click export your project to GitHub.
+15. Go back to your Glitch project and export your project to GitHub (that will create a new `glitch` branch in your GitHub repo): Tools > Git, Import, and Export > Export to GitHub.

-16. Clone your repo in your dev machine and merge the `glitch` branch with master:
+16. Clone your repo in your dev machine and merge the newly created `glitch` branch with the master branch:

 ```bash
 git merge glitch
 ```

-17. In the Glitch console set the remote origin to the master branch of your github project:
+17. In the Glitch console, set the remote origin to the master branch of your GitHub project:

 ```bash
 git remote add origin git@github.com:USERNAME/PROJECT.git